By David Forest, editor, Strategic Investor

 The first question you want answered is, “Who are the key players involved with the company?”

-As is the case with all human beings, some are more skilled, more honest, and harder working than others.
+As is the case with all human beings, some are more skilled, honest, and hardworking than others.

 (Talking with people is why I’m such a huge proponent of “boots-on-the-ground” research.
 There’s no better way to evaluate “People” than by shaking their hands.)

-If that’s not feasible, you can use a service like Stockwatch.com to research the track record of the companies that the management has been involved with previously.
-If someone is a known snake oil salesman or poseur, chances are good you’ll be able to ferret out that fact with just a couple of phone calls.
+If that’s not feasible, you can use a service like Stockwatch.com to research the track record of the previous companies the management has been involved with.
+If someone is a known snake oil salesman or poseur, chances are good you’ll ferret out that fact with just a couple of phone calls.

 Also, look for executives who are moving companies.
 When there is a labor shortage (like there is now), superstar mining pros can have their pick of the opportunities.

 Of course, if you notice that a superstar pro has left a company… that could be a negative indicator.

 Property – Nevada, South America, or Mongolia… It’s Never Too Far

 Here’s a sobering number.
 Between 95% and 99% of all the properties controlled by mining companies will never actually become mines.